MatterMiners/tardis/docs/source/adapters/batchsystem.rst

 The :py:class:`~tardis.adapters.batchsystems.fakebatchsystem.FakeBatchSystemAdapter`
 implements a batch system adapter that mocks the response of hypothetical batch system.
-It can be used for testing purposes as well as a demonstrator in workshops and tutorials.
+It can be used for testing purposes and as a demonstrator in workshops and tutorials.

 The mocked response to the |FakeBatchSystemAdapter.get_allocation|, |FakeBatchSystemAdapter.get_utilization| and
 |FakeBatchSystemAdapter.get_machine_status| API calls is configurable statically in the adapter configuration.